ahmadawais/hacktoberfest/README.md

 - [GitKraken](https://www.gitkraken.com/) — a cross Git client for Windows, Mac & Linux.
 Electron based.
 Free for non-commercial use and paid Pro version is available.
 - [GitUp](http://gitup.co) — a clean, minimal Git client.
 Mac only.
 - [GitExtensions](https://gitextensions.github.io/) — a shell extension, a Visual Studio 2010-2015 plugin and a standalone Git repository tool.
+- [Git Commands](https://github.com/mariorodeghiero/git-commands/) —  desktop app built with ElectronJS and ReactJS to be cross-platform, providing quick access to the main Git commands and with direct links to the documentation.

 ## ⚡️ Git Extensions
 *Git is designed for source control management.
 Extensions help people to extend the idea and push version control to everywhere*